-The Employer will make deductions for Union dues from the wages of each employee who desires to become a Union member and executes a properly written authorization.
-Such deductions shall be remitted to the Union Treasurer.
+The Employer will make deductions for Union dues from the wages of each employee who executes a properly written authorization and who desires to become a Union member and such deductions shall be remitted to the Union Treasurer.

 The Union agrees to defend, indemnify and hold the City harmless against any and all claims, suits, orders, or judgments brought or issued against the City as a result of any action taken by the City under the provisions of this Article.
-The City will remain responsible for its own errors in the administration of this Article and will be legally responsible for any of its own acts of negligence.
+The City will remain responsible for its own errors in the administration of this Article, and will be legally responsible for any of its own acts of negligence.